ThomasMeli/Data_Interactive_Learning/README.md

 # Data_Learning_Tools
 Some of the best educational/visualization tools I've seen for learning data science.
 I prioritize quality over quantity so will only post the best of the best that I find here.

-If you know an awesome tool, feel free to share.
+The resources below are selected by the following criteria:
+* Explained in simple language without dumbing things down.
+*

 ## Deep Learning